 Larkya La Pass

-Larkya La Pass, at 5,106m, is the significant highlight of the Manaslu Circuit trek.
+Larkya La Pass, at 5,106 m, is a significant highlight of the Manaslu Circuit trek.
 Yearly, hundreds of trekkers go on adventures to Manasu to cross the impressive pass at a high elevation.
 The pass offers an exhilarating climb through rugged terrain that is both challenging and rewarding.
 From the top of the pass, trekkers can witness a 360-degree vista of Himlung Himal, Choe Himal, and Annapurna II.

 Manaslu Conservation Area